jxmot/css-js-gauge/README.md

 * Configurable:
   * Gauge Ranges - there can be one to N ranges, there is no limit except for what is within reason.
-    * Range "top" limit -
+    * Range "top" limit - the "top" of the range is the maximum value for that range
-    * Range Color -
+    * Range Color - this is the color used while the value is in range
-  * Gauge Color Shift -
+  * Gauge Color Shift - when enabled the entire gauge color will gradually shift from one range to the next range's color as the value changes.
+The starting point of the shift is also configurable.
-  * Gauge Thickness -
+  * Gauge Thickness - the thickness of the gauge "arc".
   * Gauge dial range and orientation -
   * Gauge units -
   * Scaling -